👉 Try the demo: https://github.com/LM-Kit/lm-kit-net-samples/tree/main/console_net/contract_key_terms_extractor

 - Type

-sampleto analyze a built-in Master Services Agreement. - Enter a file path to analyze your own contract (.txt, .pdf, .docx).
+sampleto analyze a built-in Master Services Agreement. - Enter a file path to analyze your own contract (.txt, .pdf, .docx, .png, .jpg).

 - View the extracted key terms with color-coded output.